AntonyA3/Sparta-Simulator/README.md

     * <ins>Bootcamp</ins>: Can train up to 500 trainees.
 This centre can close if attendance is **fewer than 25** trainees after **three months**.
 Only **two** Bootcamps can be open at a time.
     * <ins>Tech Centre</ins>: Can train up to 200 trainees but only teaches one course at a time.
 The course taught is random selected.

-* Phase 3 - Clients
+* Phase 3 - Clients:
   * Clients will begin to be randomly created after **one year** of simulation.
 And they will have a minimum requirement of **15** trainees in one speciality.
   * A client will take a random number of trainees trained from one up to full requirement.
 If the client's needs are satisfied within a year, they will renew the contract, if not they won't do it.
   * If a trainee has been in training for **three months**, they are suitable to be placed into a client.